 Unpacking your magic number

 Due to the vast differences in COGS and business models between companies, SaaS magic number benchmarks shouldn't be referred to as the holy grail for revenue growth.

-However, you may take away some useful tips for improvement - so here are three SaaS magic number benchmarks and associated scenarios.
+However, you may take away some valuable tips for improvement - so here are three SaaS magic number benchmarks and associated scenarios.